-2. Amendments to 16 CCR §§ 1886.30 and 1886.40 and (Citation Factors; Amount of Fines: Confidentiality of Medical Information Act)
+2. Amendments to 16 CCR Sections 1886.30 and 1886.40 and (Citation Factors; Amount of Fines: Confidentiality of Medical Information Act)

 "Failure to maintain confidentiality" is listed as unprofessional conduct in statute for each of the Board's license types.
-The Confidentiality of Medical Information Act (CMIA) begins with Civil Code (CC) section 56, and specifies the amount of fines that may be levied for disclosing confidential information, and the factors that shall be considered when levying a fine or issuing an order of abatement.
+The Confidentiality of Medical Information Act (CMIA) begins with Civil Code section 56, and specifies the amount of fines that may be levied for disclosing confidential information, and the factors that must be considered when levying a fine or issuing an order of abatement.

-Section 1886.30 of the Board's regulations defines the factors the Board shall consider in assessing an administrative fine or issuing an order or abatement.
-The proposal would add language that requires consideration of the factors provided in the CMIA for violation of the CMIA to this section.
+Section 1886.30 defines the factors the Board must consider in assessing an administrative fine or issuing an order or abatement.
+The proposal would add language to this section that requires consideration of the factors provided in the CMIA for violation of the CMIA.
 Section 1886.40 defines a "citable offense" and lists the amount of fines the Board may levy for unlawful or unauthorized breach of confidentiality.
-The proposal would add language that specifies the fine for violating the CMIA shall not exceed the amount specified in the CMIA to this section.
+The proposal would add language which specifies that the fine for violating the CMIA shall not exceed the amount specified in the CMIA to this section.